pinojs/pino/docs/asynchronous.md

 Asynchronous logging has a couple of important caveats:

-* As opposed to the default mode, there is not a one-to-one relationship between calls to logging methods (e.g. `logger.info`) and writes to a log file
+* As opposed to the synchronous mode, there is not a one-to-one relationship between calls to logging methods (e.g. `logger.info`) and writes to a log file
 * There is a possibility of the most recently buffered log messages being lost in case of a system failure, e.g. a power cut.